jianliao/create-swc-vite-react-app/README.md

 - `--theme-scale` - Theme scale: large, medium, or both (default: both)
 - `--theme-color` - Theme color: dark, light, or both (default: both)
 - `--system` - Design system: spectrum, spectrum-two, or express (default: spectrum)
+- `--mcp` - Start in MCP mode for integration with AI assistants

 Note: The SpTheme.ts file will be customized with the appropriate imports based on your theme selections.